What is Collateral Protection Insurance?

 Specific coverages for CPI include:

-If your car collides with another vehicle — whether you are at fault or not — CPI coverage pays for damages to your car.
+- Collision with other vehicles: If your car collides with another vehicle — whether you are at fault or not — CPI coverage pays for damages to your car.
 However, it does not pay for damages to the other driver’s vehicle or injuries sustained by anyone in either vehicle.

-CPI also covers vehicle collisions with fixed objects.
+- Collision with fixed objects: CPI also covers vehicle collisions with fixed objects.
 Common examples include fences, signposts, or light poles.
 While collateral protection insurance pays for your vehicle damage, you are responsible for the costs of fixing the damaged object.

-The comprehensive part of your CPI policy covers fire damage.
+- Fire: The comprehensive part of your CPI policy covers fire damage.
 For example, if a fire in your apartment building’s parkade and your vehicle sustains damage, your CPI covers the cost up to policy limits.

-Weather events such as hail, floods, and lighting are covered under CPI.
+- Weather: Weather events such as hail, floods, and lighting are covered under CPI.
 However, water damage from issues within your home, such as leaky pipes or broken washing machines, is outside of CPI policies.

-Damage from falling objects such as tree branches, AC units, or building materials is covered by CPI.
+- Falling objects: Damage from falling objects such as tree branches, AC units, or building materials is covered by CPI.

-If thieves break into your car to steal the stereo and cause damage during the theft, CPI covers the cost.
+- Theft and vandalism: If thieves break into your car to steal the stereo and cause damage during the theft, CPI covers the cost.
 The same applies to vandalism, such as graffiti, smashed mirrors, or slashed tires.
 However, the personal property in the vehicle, such as your wallet, purse, or phone, is not protected by CPI.

 How Much Does CPI Cost?